zeruhur/loner/index.md

 ## Harm & Luck

-When you are in conflict the game is played in turns alternating between player and NPCs.
+When you are in conflict the game is played in turns alternating between the player and NPCs.
 When you fail your defense, reduce your current Luck according to the table below.
 NPCs also have a Luck trait.
 If you attack in any form, reduce the targets Luck according to the table below.
 When your Luck runs out you face mortal danger and the next attack will take you out of the conflict.

 The final outcome depends on the context.
 Do you get caught?
 Are you seriously injured?
 You may even die if that fits the narrative.